Course Coordinator (Storrs): Katie Hall

 - Please note that many students have experienced problems using WebAssign with Internet Explorer or Safari.
 We recommend that you use Firefox or Chrome.

 - There will be homework assignments for each section of the text.
-You will get 6 attempts to answer each question.
+You might see a mix of online and on paper homework, at your instructors discretion.
+For online homework, you will get 6 attempts to answer each question.
 After each attempt, you will be told whether or not your answer is correct.
 After 3 attempts, you will be told the answer and then given different numbers for your next three attempts.
 If you are not able to get the correct answer after your initial attempts, we recommend that you seek help from your instructor, the Q-Center or another student.
 WebAssign is due Thursday at 11:59pm the week after the material is scheduled to be covered.
 Students who finish by Monday at 11:59pm get a 5% bonus.
 There will be automatic extensions (2 days, up to 7 days after original due date with a 20% penalty).